The Top 25 Historic Ways To Control God's People (text first 5.24.14, tweaked Oct. 2019)

 Later, the unconquerable Girlamo Savonarola (1452-1498AD), church reformer and Republican leader from Florence, preaches against church and state nepotism, laxity and filthy luxury, and pays for it with his life.

-These are just two of countless martyrs protesting Nicolaitan deeds and doctrines, that do whatever is necessary to silence the prophets, from John the Baptist, to Jesus, to Polycarp, to Peter Waldo, to Girlamo Savonarola, up to the prophets of today.
+These are just two of countless martyrs protesting Nicolaitan deeds and doctrines of Revelation2,6 and 15, whereby non biblical hierarchy does whatever is necessary to silence the prophets, from John the Baptist, to Jesus, to Polycarp, to Peter Waldo, to Girlamo Savonarola, up to the prophets of today.

 By silencing the prophets, God's people are more easily controlled.
-Without prophets correcting and chastening, history right up to the present day, proves that vast swaths of "Christians" are standing on shaky ground when it comes to salvation.
+Without prophets correcting and chastening, priotritizing, casting vision and knwledge, history right up to the present day proves that vast swaths of "Christians" are standing on shaky ground when it comes to salvation.

-14. 1213AD Doctors required to exhort patients to call priest in danger of death.
-Thus, it is evident that sacraments serve not just the people, but the end of the church itself;
+14. 1213AD Medical doctors required to exhort patients to call priest in danger of death.
+Thus, it is evident that sacraments serve not just the people, but the end of the church system itself;

 1214 AD Individual confession with priest mandatory once a year;

-Has the church in such matter, quit preaching and gone to meddling?
-Meddling is a type of Nicolaitan control.
+Hasn't the church requiring confession once a year quit preaching and gone to meddling?
+Clerical meddling is a type of Nicolaitan control.

 15. 1240-1560 AD Sacrament of Confirmation and first communion delayed until 15 years (Kay Lynn Isca, Catholic Etiquette, Our Sunday Visitor 1997. p.
 91, from Wikipaedia, Confirmation) in the face of Reformation.